Question 1: What are the 1:World device requirements?

 The 1:World Handbook is distributed digitally to all new families that join AIS-R. It contains all relevant information about our 1:World program.

 Learners connect to the AIS-R network through the ‘Students’ WiFi connection.
-Each day learners must authenticate their device through the AIS-R portal using their school username and password before accessing the network.
+When learners first arrive at AIS-R they must authenticate their device through the AIS-R portal using their school username and password before accessing the network.
 Once authenticated learners have access to the internet which is monitored by a next generation firewall.

 Question 10: Is the school using a content filter for Internet browsing?